• Skip to main content

 John Daly

 The John Daly is one of the simplest iced tea cocktails, as it just relies on iced tea, vodka, and lemonade.
 It is basically an alcoholic twist on the Arnold Palmer.
-Interestingly, both drinks are named for American golfers.
+Interestingly, both drinks are named after American golfers.

 There is also a Southern-Style John Daly, which uses bourbon and mint, rather than vodka.
 This variation has a greater depth of flavor than the traditional John Daly, which can make it more appealing.